marioy47/blog-posts/ansible-introduction-for-developers/index.md

 I bet that you already figured out that `ansible_user` is the username we use for connecting to the remote server, and that `ansible_become` tells Ansible to become the super user on the remote machine.

+Also you've might noticed that I combined the usage of variables inside the `inventory.yml` and `gruop_vars/testgroup.yml`.
+I could have added the `ansible_user` var inside the `inventory.yml` file also.

 > You could use the `group_vars/testgroup.yml` file for sensitive data that can not be committed to a repo by adding it to `.gitignore`.

 ## Managing files